Skip to main content

 The application of PBM can be tailored to target specific endocrine glands implicated in hormonal decline.
 For instance, research has explored the use of red and NIR light to support thyroid function in individuals with hypothyroidism.

 By applying light directly over the thyroid gland, studies have shown potential improvements in thyroid hormone production and a reduction in autoimmune activity in cases of Hashimoto’s thyroiditis.
-Similarly, applied to the lower abdomen may support ovarian function in women, potentially regulating menstrual cycles and alleviating symptoms of menopause.
+Similarly, light therapy applied to the lower abdomen may support ovarian function in women, potentially regulating menstrual cycles and alleviating symptoms of menopause.

 In men, PBM has been investigated for its potential to stimulate the Leydig cells in the testes, which are responsible for testosterone production.
 The ability to direct this therapeutic light to specific areas of the body allows for a personalized approach, addressing the unique hormonal concerns of the individual based on their symptoms and biomarker data.